in

 Prosecco is known for its light and refreshing character, often enjoyed as an aperitif or in cocktails like the Bellini and Mimosa.

-Now, researchers have sounded the alarm on the potential extinction of centuries-old wine cultures and the delicate ecosystems that support them.
+But now, researchers have sounded the alarm on the potential extinction of everyone’s favorite basic beverage.

 This poses not only an economic risk but also a cultural one, as entire communities risk losing their history and roots.